fkhadra/react-toastify-doc/docs/callback.md

 ---
 id: 'define-callback'
-title: 'Define callback'
+title: 'Callbacks and closure reason'
-sidebar_label: 'Define callback'
+sidebar_label: 'Callbacks and closure reason ✨'
 ---

 You can define two callbacks.
 Their names are self-explanatory: